valeriecasey/ai-soap-notes-mvp/README.md

 ## TODO

-### Backend
-- [ ] Add error handling for cases where the OpenAI API fails or returns incomplete data.
-- [ ] Optimize the `format_to_soap` function to handle edge cases in transcription text.
-- [ ] Add unit tests for `speech_to_text.py` and `soap_formatter.py`.

-### Frontend
-- [ ] Create a working frontend to streamline the system and improve user experience.

 ### Deployment
-- [ ] Make the project accessible online (e.g., deploy the backend and frontend to a cloud hosting service).
-- [ ] Replace SQLite with Firebase for a more scalable database solution.
+- [ ] Replace the local SQLite database with an online database for scalability and ease of use.
-- [ ] Create a hosted website or platform to run the frontend.
+- [ ] Allow other devices to access the application via a public URL.

 ---